dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

 # {{ page.title }}
 _Written by Graham Wheeler <br />
-June 2012 (updated November 2012)_
+June 2012 (updated February 2013)_

 Dart includes a unit test library that is easy to use, adaptable, and supports both synchronous and asynchronous tests.
 This article describes how to write and run tests, and how testing fits into the overall Dart ecosystem.

 ## Contents